izzarkan/main-repo/README.md

 #### Sub-log 1

 Added social links, added more mobile responsiveness.
 Might add Gallery if I'm not lazy.
 Tidied up the web, and not the source code.
 It's a mess.

+## Log 3 - 27 May 2025

+Just simply updated the HTML.
+Yes, Gallery is SCRAPPED.